RemySzpuuk/RemySz/README.md

 ## 2021 plans
 ### Website frameworks/languages

 I really want to try learning some new frameworks in 2021.
-Since 2020 was more dedicated to learning low-level language like C, I thought working on my website making      abilities   would be fun.
-Last time I tried website development it didn't go very well so hopefully in 2021 I can get better at it.
+Since 2020 was more dedicated to learning a low-level language like C, I thought working on my website making      abilities would be fun.
+Hopefully in 2021 I can get better at it!

 ### **Web frameworks/languages I am interested in learning:**
  - HTML/CSS </li>